ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 @title[Notebook Function]
 ### Notebook Function

-- Notebooks may or may not be useful for researchers!
+- Notebooks may be useful for researchers!
 - Notebooks could accelerate research or just improve a few processes to make life less tedious. :)

 Note: